phylischumba/HTML-CSS-Capstone-Project/README.md

 # HTML-CSS-Capstone-Project
 This is a repository for the final project in the first section of the main technical curriculum  section in Microverse Program.
+It is a homeschoolers meetup site that contains 3 pages all linked to each other
 >

 > ![screenshot](img/image1.png)